 Our responsibility is to express a conclusion on the accompanying financial statements.
-We conducted our review in accordance with Australian Standard on Review Engagements ASRE 2400, Review of a Financial Report Performed by an Assurance Practitioner Who is not the Auditor of the Entity.
+We conducted our review in accordance with Australian Standard on Review Engagements ASRE 2400.
+Engagements to Review Historical Financial Statements.
 ASRE 2400 requires us to conclude whether anything has come to our attention that causes us to believe that the financial statements, taken as a whole, are not prepared in all material respects in accordance with the applicable financial reporting framework.
 This Standard also requires us to comply with relevant ethical requirements.